 The float should be on the smaller side.
 Use either a stationary or slip version and set it so the jig rests halfway between the surface and the bottom since crappies prefer feeding in an upward direction.
 The lure below the float should be a 1/16-ounce (or lighter) jighead paired with a 2-inch or smaller soft plastic.

 Soft plastics are killers for crappie fishing.
 The realistic and tantalizing motion of lures like the Mister Twister Curly Tail Grub, 2-inch Strike King Rage Swimmer, or Berkley Atomic Power Tube Jig as it swims through the water column can be perceived as a variety of forage from aquatic insects to baitfish.

 Two- to four-inch baits seem to be the magic size for springtime crappies.
 These fish aren’t shy about attacking a large meal.

-Crappie fishermen seem to favor the Mepps Aglia or Black Fury from sizes 0 to 2.
+Crappie fishermen seem to favor the dressed Mepps Aglia or Black Fury from sizes 0 to 2.
 A spinner with a dressed hook can be even better, with the tease of marabou hair or bucktail sealing the deal on more finicky panfish.

 My arsenal of crappie plastic baits is incredibly vast when it comes to color and style, and I believe that they all work.
 Grubs are a tried-and-true favorite, as are plastic minnows, but it’s amazing to see the myriad of offerings now available through various tackle manufacturers.
 Crappie are often tempted with subtle presentations, so tube or straight-tail jigs can be very effective.
-However, when artificials fail, minnows almost always seal the seal.
+However, when artificials fail, live minnows almost always seal the seal.